PrincetonLIPS/MaM/README.md

 \end{align*}
 $$

-Coming soon: code and model checkpoints for more image datasets including CIFAR-10 and Imagenet-32.

 For the most efficient training, the marginals can be learned in two-steps:

 **1. Fit the conditionals $\phi$**: maximize the log-likelihood following the objective for training AO-ARMs.